 In addition, the cost of not attending treatment is much higher.
 In fact, treatment increases your prospect of employment by 40 percent.

-Health Insurance Options for Withdrawal Treatment
+Health Insurance Options for Rehab in New Mexico

 Under the Affordable Care Act, substance abuse treatment is considered an essential health benefit and must be covered by your health insurance provider.
 However, the extent that it covers may vary.
 For example, while your insurance company must cover essential medication costs and basic board at an inpatient facility, they likely won’t cover extra costs that a luxury addiction treatment center offers.